At UCAS you can apply for this course by using the following code: F1X1

 We believe strongly that to be able to teach successfully you must acquire a good understanding of the 'big ideas' of science as well as learning about how to teach science.
 The university-based time is therefore divided into two main parts:

-- Core Science is a compulsory second method theme for all science students.
-It addresses your own understanding of the key concepts underpinning science.
+- Core Science in all disciplines addresses your own understanding of the key concepts underpinning science.
 Many students approach this theme with excellent qualifications but have never had an opportunity to explore their understanding of these concepts.
-We are told that this part of the course is "thought provoking", "enlightening" and "challenging".
+Students have said that this part of the course is "thought provoking", "enlightening" and "challenging".
 You are expected to follow up this work with tutor and peer group support, using the extensive library facilities.

 The course is organised as three modules: